OBDS-Training/OBDS_Precourse_Setup/precourse/windows/items/git.md

-# Installing git on Windows 10
+# Git Bash setup

-The git source control manager software for windows comes with a Linux terminal called `git bash`.
-The instructions below will install git and git bash:
+The `Git` version control manager software for windows comes with a Linux terminal called `git bash`.
+The instructions below will install `git` and `git bash`:

 - In your web browser, navigate to <https://git-scm.com/download/win>.
 - Click on `Click here to download manually`